JoseCarlosPa/IA-Image-recognition/README.md

 ## Licencia 📄

-This project is under the License (Your License) - see the file [LICENSE.md](https://github.com/JoseCarlosPa/IA-Image-recognition/blob/main/LICENSE) for more details
+This project is under the License (MIT) - see the file [LICENSE.md](https://github.com/JoseCarlosPa/IA-Image-recognition/blob/main/LICENSE) for more details

-) 😊